-If a staff member has concerns about a child they should raise them with the DSL or Head Teacher.
-All concerns should be recorded as soon as possible on 'My Concern' our secure safeguarding system.
-This will be checked daily by the DSL and DDSL's and actions taken as necessary, as a result.
-All information recorded on 'My Concern' must be factual and explain the key points of the concern.
+If a staff member has concerns about a child they should raise them with the DSL.
+All concerns should be recorded as soon as possible on 'My Concern 'our secure safeguarding system.
+This will be checked daily by the DSL and DDSLs and actions taken as necessary, as a result.
+All information recorded on 'My Concern 'must be factual and explain the key points of the concern.